Chittagong Abahani Limited

-The team was relegated from Bangladesh Premier League in 2010–11 season.
-It again gained the promotion to Premier League by becoming champion of the 2013 Bangladesh Championship League.
+The team was relegated from the BPL in the 2010–11 season.
+It regained promotion to the BPL by becoming champion of the 2013 Bangladesh Championship League.
 The club host Sheikh Kamal International Club Cup, a bi-annual tournament in memory of their founder, Sheikh Kamal.
 They won the inaugural edition of the tournament in 2015.
 The club won their first major domestic trophy in 2016 by winning the 2016 Independence Cup under the guidance of Slovak coach Jozef Pavlik.
 Chittagong Abahani had a fierce rivalry with Chittagong Mohammedan earlier in Chittagong Premier League and later in Bangladesh Premier League.

 History

 1980–2000: Beginning

-In late 1970s, Didarul Alam Chowdhury was inspired by the Dhaka-based club Abahani Limited Dhaka.
+In the late 1970s, Didarul Alam Chowdhury was inspired by the Dhaka-based club Abahani Limited Dhaka.
 He is a football organizer from Chittagong.
 Didarul wanted to establish a wing of Abahani in Chittagong for the betterment of Sports in Chittagong.
 He convened a meeting with other local organizers on 10 October 1980.
 With the meeting, Chittagong Abahani officially started its journey.

-Iqbal Khan, popular footballer of Chittagong and father of Tamim Iqbal & Nafees Iqbal, played a vital role Chittagong Abahani's inception.
+Iqbal Khan, popular footballer of Chittagong and father of national cricketers Tamim Iqbal & Nafees Iqbal, played a vital role in Chittagong Abahani's inception.
 He also played for Chittagong Abahani.
 Chittagong Abahani won their first-ever Chittagong League title under his captaincy.

 2000–2014: Journey at top level

-Chittagong Abahani qualified for the 2000-01 National Football Championship after being crowned the 1999 Chittagong League title.
-The team finished 3rd in the NFC season.
-In 2001-02 National Football Championship, Ctg Abahani finished at Super Four.
-Chittagong Abahani also became runners-up twice of Chittagong League in 2000s decade.
+Chittagong Abahani qualified for the 2000-01 National Football League after being crowned the 1999 Chittagong League title.
+The team finished 3rd in the inaugural season under coach Abu Yusuf.
+In 2001-02 National Football League, Ctg Abahani finished in the Super Four once again.
+Chittagong Abahani also became runners-up twice in the Chittagong League during 2000s.

 In 2007, Bangladesh Football Federation started B. League (now Bangladesh Premier League), country's first professional football league.
 Chittagong Abahani was one of the founding teams of the league.
 After struggling in the first three seasons, Ctg Abahani relegated to Bangladesh Championship League in 2010–11 season.

 The port city outfit finished at the bottom in their first BCL season.
 However, there was no relegation system for second tier in that time which saved the team from demotion.
 The Blue Pirates made a strong comeback in next season becoming Champion of 2013-14 BCL & came back to top tier.
 Chittagong Abahani finished at 9th in 2014-15 BPL, their returning season to top tier.